clarice-wang/pcdc/README.md

 ## Overview

 This tool helps solve two key problems in dance show organization:
-1. Matching dancers to dances based on both choreographer and dancer preferences
+1. Matching dancers to dances based on:
+   - Dancer preferences (most wanted and okay with)
+   - Choreographer ratings (1-5 scale)
+   - Dancer experience levels
+   - Desired number of dances per dancer
 2. Optimizing the show order to minimize quick changes for dancers

 ## Prerequisites